 When your data gets sold to a third party, it's made available to pretty much everyone.
 You have no way of knowing who can see it.
 Again, this data should be anonymous, but the fact that it's out there, accessible to who knows who is a stark reminder of just how little privacy we sometimes have when we use our phones.

 Speaking in much less technical terms, someone can invade your privacy on your phone simply by looking at it.
-Many of us get notifications to our home screens, and depending on how you have things set up, anyone might be able to read these.
+Many of us get notifications on our home screens and depending on how you have things set up, anyone might be able to read these.

 Many people use apps and other features to note personal information, such as passwords, and most of the apps we use remember our login information.